What is the value of your brand to customers? Take a look at your value proposition.

 Work all of these elements into your value proposition.

-Once you’ve completed these steps, you can write your value proposition using one of three methods:
+Once you’ve completed these steps, you can write your value proposition using one of three methods in the image below:

 #1: NOVO